Monika: Many trans women choose Thailand for their GRS procedures. Why did you decide on Australia instead?

-And my friend Susan Marshall, the domestic bursar of Exeter College, Oxford, late of the Royal Navy, a commander and barrister when named "Simon."
+Prof. McCloskey: A number.
+Principally, among the people I actually met, the Australian pioneer Katherine Cummings, whom I still love and visit.
+What a sweetie she is!
+Read her memoir, Katherine's Diary.
+And my friend Susan Marshall, the domestic bursar of Exeter College, Oxford, formerly of the Royal Navy, a commander and barrister when known as "Simon."
 I went to Susan's wonderful wedding in the chapel of Exeter.

 From Donald to Deirdre: name changing day. via deirdremccloskey.com |

-Monika: Are there any transgender ladies that you admire and respect now?
+Monika: Are there any transgender women today whom you particularly admire and respect?

-Prof. McCloskey: Oh, it's really happening.
-When I transitioned twenty years ago people thought of it as sex, sex, sex.
+Prof. McCloskey: Oh, it’s really happening.
+When I transitioned twenty years ago, people thought of it as sex, sex, sex.
 My wife thought I would become a prostitute.
 Now, people do not think that way.
-But liberalism can be reversed—as again Polish people do not need to be told.
-Weimar Berlin was highly tolerant of all sorts of queerness, and then . . .
+But liberalism can be reversed, as again Polish people do not need to be told.
+Weimar Berlin was highly tolerant of all sorts of queerness, and then… So the defense of liberty requires eternal vigilance.
+If Poland falls back into fascism, as Hungary has, watch out.
+The Catholic Church in Poland, like the Orthodox in Russia, has not been helpful.

-Prof. McCloskey: Before I did it I greatly exaggerated how many people would react badly.
-I used to declare, "I am willing to abandon my scientific career and become a secretary in an agricultural region if I can be a woman."
-For someone as career-driven as me such a declaration was startling.
-But in the event very few rejected me.
+Prof. McCloskey: Before I did it, I greatly exaggerated how many people would react badly.
+I used to declare, “I am willing to abandon my scientific career and become a secretary in an agricultural region if I can be a woman.”
+For someone as career-driven as me, such a declaration was startling.
+But in the event, very few rejected me.
 Yet it is unpredictable.

-The people I thought would have a hard time, such as my mother or my brother or my colleagues in economics, had no problem.
+Prof. McCloskey: The people I thought would have a hard time, such as my mother or my brother or my colleagues in economics, had no problem.
 People I thought would find it easy, such as my wife or my sister or my colleagues in history, did have a problem.

-Sadly, as I mentioned, my marriage family has rejected me.
+Prof. McCloskey: Sadly, as I mentioned, my marriage family has rejected me.
 My two children have not spoken to me for 21 years.
 I have three grandchildren I have never seen.
 But into each life, some rain must fall.
 Aside from that, the news is good.
 And even if I had known that my wife and children would reject me, I would have gone ahead, sad but determined.

 Prof. McCloskey: Note that Q is actually the last.
-The LBGs "added the T" with some reluctance.
-In my experience gays and lesbians are no better informed about trans issues than straight people.
+The LBGs “added the T” with some reluctance.
+In my experience, gays and lesbians are no better informed about trans issues than straight people.
 They were embarrassed by the drag queens at parades.
-But now the T is there, and the startling emergence of sympathetic trans themes in the popular culture (Trans-America movie, Trans-Parent TV series; Caitlyn Jenner; Oprah's shows) will keep it there.
+But now the T is there, and the startling emergence of sympathetic trans themes in popular culture (Trans-America movie, Trans-Parent TV series; Caitlyn Jenner; Oprah’s shows) will keep it there.

-Prof. McCloskey: It's how real social change happens.
+Prof. McCloskey: It’s how real social change happens.
 Pop culture is where we do our thinking as a society.
-Until, say, 1990 in US popular culture the trans person was a dangerous freak (see for example the movie Dressed to Kill (1980).
+Until, say, 1990, in US popular culture the trans person was a dangerous freak (see, for example, the movie Dressed to Kill (1980)).
 Then it started to soften with a movie like To Wong Foo Thanks for Everything, Julie Newmar (1995).
 Oprah used to have a trans show every so often (I was on one in 2000).

 Prof. McCloskey: We’re a pretty small group!
 Not as small as was once thought (the desire to change, whether MtF or FtM, affects about 1 in 400 or so births, according to Lynn Conway’s sensible figures).
 But too small to matter in politics, except to anger the fascists.